DCM-UPB/VMCPlusPlus/examples/README.md

 ## Example 7

 `ex7/`: solve the 1 dimension 1 particle harmonic oscillator using a Neural Network Wave Function.
 The optimization is achieved with the Simulated Annealing algorithm.
-INFO: a report folder with a collection of runs is stored inside this folder.
-For a quick overview on the results, just look at the file collage.jpg